Undline/ForestFox/readme.md

 - **Cards** -> This element is for creating a card UI element.
 Cards may consist of a title, sub-title, image, button and a accent color (please note that the accent color can be ignored by a GSS file)

 - **Poster** -> This element is just like a card except it's larger on screen.
 It has the exact same attributes.
 The advantage to using a poster is that you have more area to write text and the image can be slightly larger.

+- **Toast** -> This element creates a temporary pop up and is meant to flash timely information on screen.
+There are three main types of toast:
+	1. Information
+	2. Warning
+	3. Error

+- **Gallery** -> This element is to be used when you have a large set of images that you want to be shown.
+Images can be accompanied with descriptions with title and sub-title attributes

+- **Title_bar** -> Is used in application mode so that you can customize what you would like the application bar to have.
+Some of those items include, search, settings, menu options (like File, Edit etc.).

+- **Top_Bar** -> This is meant to give an extended tool set to the user.
+Think something like the ribbon menu you see in applications such as office.
+A top bar can have a tools and sub-tools (listed as text, icons or both) just be aware that if the view area that the application is running on isn't wide enough some tools can be cut off.

+- **Tabs** -> Tabs is meant to create tabs in a document so that you can quickly switch between page views within your application.
+Inside tabs you can have a title or you can have a editable text bar and close.

+- **Vertical_Tabs** -> This is just like tabs, but instead of having the tabs side by side, they are stacked in a column. *Need a better name for this one*

+- **Chat** ->

+- **Wiki** ->